ssvassiliev/Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 We added calls to *clock_gettime( )* from the *time.h* header file to get the start and end times of the heavy work being done by the for loop.
 In this case, we get a count of how many seconds and how many nanoseconds elapsed, given in two parts of the time structure.
 We did some math to get the elapsed time in milliseconds.

+Try to run the program several times and record execution time.
+What happens to the run time of your program through multiple runs?

+Then change the size of the array, recompile and rerun the program.
+Did execution time changed?

 > ## Time and Size
 > What happens to the run time of your program through multiple runs?
 > What happens if you change the size and recompile and rerun?